ghiscoding/Angular-Slickgrid/README.md

 ## Angular Compatibility
 - version `1.x.x` for Angular 4 to 6
-   - Angular 6, is only supported through `rxjs-compat` as shown in this [post](https://github.com/ghiscoding/Angular-Slickgrid/issues/36#issuecomment-395710915).
-It's preferable to upgrade to Angular 7+ to avoid using the `rxjs-compat` package.
 - version `2.x.x` for Angular 7+
-  - since version `2.11.0`, you can also change your build `target` to `ES2015` for modern browser.
 - version `3.x.x` for Angular 12+ and RxJS 7+
   - build `target` got bumped to `ES2018` for modern browser **only**
   - IE11 is reaching EOL by year end and is **no longer supported**, if you still need to support it then stick with version 2.x